Ryoichi2022/MechaCar_Statistical_Analysis/README.md

 ### Data necessary for t-test
 Using R, the t-test can be performed when the following data are available:
 * The numeric vector of the MechaCar’s data.
-* The calculated mean of the population data.
+* The calculated mean of other vehicles' data.